synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 ### Attestation
 This is what [Notaries](#notary) sign and post to the chain that it is assigned to, and it contains crucial information that is used to prove messages and also to prove the [Agent Set](#agent-set).
 The [Notary](#notary) signs an attestation and posts it to the [Destination](#destination) chain.
-However, in order to be considered a valid attestation, it must first be registered on the [SYN Chain](#synapse-chain) as a result of a [Notary](#notary) submitting a [State Snapshot](#state-snapshot).
+However, in order to be considered a valid attestation, it must first be registered on the [Synapse Chain](#synapse-chain) as a result of a [Notary](#notary) submitting a [State Snapshot](#state-snapshot).
-If an Attestation is not first submitted to the SYN chain, it will not be considered valid by the Destination chain.
+If an Attestation is not first submitted to the Synapse chain, it will not be considered valid by the Destination chain.
 If the Attestation turns out to be [fraudulent](#fraud), the [Notary](#notary) will be [slashed](#slash) and removed as a valid [Notary](#notary).
 Thus, it is very important that the [Notary](#notary) only sign Attestations that contain information that has been thoroughly confirmed.
 Below is the data contained in the attestation:
 1. [Snap Root](#snap-root) is the Merkle root of the Origin [States](#state) that were grouped together in a [state snapshot](#state-snapshot) and made into a Merkle tree.